leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/render_settings/light_paths.rst

 Caustics
 --------

-A common source of noise is :term:`caustics`.
+A common source of noise is :term:`Caustics`.

 .. _render-cycles-integrator-no-caustics: